Banana Nutella Granola

-Whether it’s smeared on a piece of toast, swirled into a pumpkin pie, or stuffed into a muffin, there’s pretty much no way I can turn down that thick, creamy, luscious cocoa hazelnut spread.
+Whether it’s smeared on a piece of toast, swirled into a pumpkin pie, or stuffed into a muffin, there’s pretty much no way I can turn down this creamy, luscious cocoa hazelnut spread.

 The recipe is highly adaptable as long as you stick to the banana/Nutella/maple syrup ratio.
 Feel free to mix in whichever dried fruits, nuts or seeds you prefer.

-Makes about 5 cups.
+Makes about 5 crunchy cup of granola.
 Granola is Gluten Free if using certified gluten free oats.

 - 1/2 cup mashed banana (1 very large banana)

-- 1/4 cup maple syrup (or honey; if you prefer sugar-free maple syrup, that would work as well)
+- 1/4 cup (82g) pure maple syrup (or honey; if you prefer sugar-free maple syrup, that would work as well)

 - 1 tsp vanilla extract